ahervy/www/src/content/portfolio/user-guide.md

 ## What changed

-- Users can locate features after the redesign using task-based paths
+- Users can find features after the redesign without relearning the interface
-- Support and product teams reference a single guide during rollout
+- Support and product teams rely on a single guide during rollout
-- Guidance is available before and at release, not after issues appear
+- Guidance is available before release, reducing reactive support

 ## Evidence

-No internal metrics were available.
-Improvements are based on:
+No rollout analytics or support-volume metrics were available for this case study.
+The evidence is based on the content structure:

-- Fewer steps to locate features for common tasks
+- Old-to-new navigation paths mapped for high-frequency tasks
-- Consistent answers provided by support and product teams
-- Reduced ambiguity through explicit before/after mapping
+- Before/after cues reduce reliance on memory during transition
+- A shared reference aligns support, product, and customer communication

 ## Takeaways